twiechert/spotinst-metrics-exporter/README.md

 The exporter will listen on `0.0.0.0:8080` by default and exposes prometheus metrics at `/metrics` and a health endpoint at `/healthz`.

+### Custom labels

+Certain metrics also support appending Kubernetes resource labels to the metric labels.
+You can control the labels that should be appended via the `SPOTINST_CUSTOM_LABEL_NAMES` environment variable, which accepts a comma-separated list of Kubernetes resource label names.

+Example: if `SPOTINST_CUSTOM_LABEL_NAMES` contains `app.kubernetes.io/name,team`, these labels will also be attached to the metrics that support it.

+Label names get sanitized so that they are valid prometheus label names, e.g.
+`app.kubernetes.io/name` gets sanitized to `app_kubernetes_io_name`.
+Custom
+labels that are not present on a Kubernetes resource will result in empty label values for the respective metric labels.

+Right now only the metrics `spotinst_ocean_aws_namespace_cost` and `spotinst_ocean_aws_workload_cost` support this feature.

 ## Deployment

 The helm chart provided in this repository can be used to deploy the metrics exporter.